 Similar to a Class D license is the Class DJ license.
 The DJ license varies state to state and is generally designed for new, or younger drivers who just passed their driver’s test.
 It typically has more restrictions for the driver’s safety including tighter weight restrictions, the use of handheld devices, and even driving curfews during certain times of the day.

 Commercial Driver’s License (Class A, B, and C)

 A commercial driver’s license is required to operate vehicles that have a gross vehicle weight rating of over 26,000 pounds.
-Because of the differences between these large commercial vehicles and standard passenger cars, CDL training programs like ours can help prepare people how to operate these vehicles and provide them with career training to become a professional truck driver.
+Because of the differences between these large commercial vehicles and standard passenger cars, CDL training programs like ours can help prepare people how to operate these vehicles.

 A CDL falls into a few classes that vary depending on weight and vehicle specs.
 Class A CDL training can help prepare people to drive the trucks often referred to as big rigs, semi-trucks, 18-wheelers, and tractor-trailers.
 A Class B commercial driver’s license also has special requirements.
 In order to drive a passenger bus, box truck, construction vehicles, and other similar vehicles, a Class B license is required.
 Some people may choose to undergo Class B driver’s license training to prepare them for this type of license.
 Finally, a Class C CDL license is generally required for those who want to drive a vehicle with 15 or more passengers or transport hazardous waste.

 Before Uber and Lyft, taxis were a major player in most metropolitan areas.
 Though not as prominent, they are still popular today and drivers require a special license.
 Drivers must be over 18 to drive these for-hire vehicles, but there is typically still a passenger limit.